MEETING BASIC NEEDS

-We own and operate 360 apartment units with affordable rent for people living on a low income.
+We own and operate over 400 apartment units with affordable rent for people living on a low income.

 Case Managers, Housing Navigators and Tenant Services Coordinators provide regular support to help clients stay housed.

-Lack of nutritious food causes short- and long-term health problems.
+Lack of nutritious food causes short-term and long-term health problems.
 It makes it harder for kids and adults to live happy, healthy lives.

 Hunger isn’t just an empty stomach.

 To combat hunger among our homeless neighbors, our Food Services Program serves hot, nourishing meals 365 day a year.
-Altogether, staff and volunteers prepare and serve more than 1 million meals each year in our dining rooms and the Franklin Antonio Public Lunch Line.
+Altogether, staff and volunteers prepare and serve hundreds of thousands of meals each year in our dining rooms and the Franklin Antonio Public Lunch Line.
 As a result, neighbors can focus less on hunger and more on building a brighter future.